Maclean Mission: Immersion and the switch of support

 Maclean's next task was to meet up with the three British officers who had already been posted with the partisans for some time and collate their feedback.
 Anthony Hunter was a Scots Fusilier who commanded a patrol of LRDG in Croatia.
 Major Jones was a Canadian officer, who joined the British army before being posted in Slovenia.
 Finally, Bill Deakin (30), who arrived to Tito's HQ as part of the Operation Typical at the height of the German Fifth Offensive, and "able to give us a better idea than anyone of what the partisans were worth".

+What they saw for themselves was very different from what they were told in London and Cairo prior to their departure - "a well-led nationwide resistance movement that had been containing between dozen and twenty enemy divisions".

 By now, Maclean had a much better understanding of the partisan movement and its motivation: